 If you read the blog you know how I think.
 I have included NFTs among the things that they will almost certainly disappoint us in 2022.
 I believe they need to be explored and regulated, but I do not escape the need to observe such a disruptive phenomenon.

 Also because, especially in the health field, there are several startups that are already exploring NFT as a solution.
-One of these is called Aimedis, and has a medical NFT marketplace where patients can participate in transactions involving their health data.
-Others (such as a health monitoring app, “Go!”)
-Produce “wellness NFTs,” or W-NFTs, which you can trade on a marketplace.
+One of these is called Aimedis, and has a medical NFT market where patients can participate in transactions involving their health data.
+Others (such as a health monitoring app, "Go!")
+Produce "wellness NFTs," or W-NFTs, which you can trade on a marketplace.

 Doubts?
 Those of always.
 Blockchain technology employs enormous energy for its operation, with the production of significant CO2 emissions.
 Given the situation, they may not be as profitable in the near future as in this initial "honeymoon".